gottacatchenall/ms_sampling_effort/manuscript.md

 food webs from Mangal database in teal.
 The outlier on panel B is a 714 species network. ](./figures/samplingdist.png){#fig:samplingeffort}

+Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s [@JordanoTable1].
+Yet species richness clearly effects this and should be taken into account when designing samples.

 This simple model doesn't consider the possibility that there are positive or negative associations between observing two species together based their interaction.
 Here we assume each individual observation of a given single species $i$ within a species pool occurs according to the distribution the abundances of the species in that species pool .

 However, we can demonstrate that the probability of observing a false negative is _higher_ if there is some positive association between occurrence of species